PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/paddle_tensorrt_infer_en.md

  <img src="https://raw.githubusercontent.com/NHZlX/FluidDoc/add_trt_doc/doc/fluid/user_guides/howto/inference/image/model_graph_trt.png" width="600">
 </p>

-  We can see in the original model network that green nodes represent nodes supported by TensorRT, red nodes represent variables in network and yellow nodes represent nodes can only be operated by native functions in Paddle.
-Green nodes in original network are extracted to compose subgraph which is replaced by a TensorRT node and transformed as `block-25` node in network.
-TensorRT library will be called to operate the node during the runtime of network in Paddle.
+  We can see in the Original Network that the green nodes represent nodes supported by TensorRT, the red nodes represent variables in network and yellow nodes represent nodes which can only be operated by native functions in Paddle.
+Green nodes in original network are extracted to compose subgraph which is replaced by a single TensorRT node to be transformed into `block-25` node in network.
+When such nodes are encountered during the runtime, TensorRT library will be called to execute them.